Updated: June 1, 2021

 How We Collect Personal Information About You

-We collect information directly from you when you provide it to us to make a donation or submit an application to volunteer with us.
+We collect information directly from you when you provide it to us to make a donation, submit an application to volunteer with us, or subscribe to a newsletter.
 We also collect information through cookies when you visit our website.
 We also occasionally request feedback from supporters via surveys.
 Survey participation is entirely voluntary, therefore you can choose whether or not to disclose any or all information.

 How We Use Your Personal Information

 We use the information we collect from you or about you for the following purposes:

 - All Website Visitors and Supporters: we use information collected from visitors to our website to improve our website and implement our programs more effectively.
 We use information collected from our voluntary survey participants to monitor and improve our operating practices.

 - Donors: we use information collected from donors as follows:

 - To process your donation, using your name and payment details.
 We use third-party service providers to handle your payment details and process your donation, transmitting only the information necessary to execute and document the transfer of funds.
 We may have access to a partial credit card number, but we do not receive, store, share, or have access to your full credit card number.

 - To process a matching donation from your employer, if you request this, using your name, employer name and employee email.
 We may share your employee email with third-party service providers, such as (but not limited to) Amply, Benevity, and YourCause, to facilitate this activity.
 Any other information that you subsequently share directly with these providers is addressed by and subject to their Privacy Policies.

 - To send a tax receipt for your donation to the email or mailing address you provide.

 - To contact you by email, phone, or mailing address (if provided) in order to resolve any issues regarding the execution of your donation.